openqasm/openqasm/README.md

 Lev S. Bishop, Antonio Córcoles, Andrew W. Cross, Jay M. Gambetta, and John A. Smolin

-In future releases, anyone who contributes code to this project can include their name here.
+Anyone who contributes to this project can include their name here.

 ## Citation format